-Dr. Adams delivered an invited presentation on CPET to Water Tech 2017, an industry oriented water resources conference in Banff Alberta.
-The presentation was in a session hosted by a CPET industry partner, Petroleum Technology Alliance of Canada (PTAC).
+J. Adams presented an update on CPET at the Water Tech 2017 meeting, an industry oriented water resources conference in Banff Alberta.
+The presentation was in a session hosted by the Petroleum Technology Alliance of Canada (PTAC), a CPET partner.

 Bill Quinton and Ryan Connon arrived at Scotty Creek on March 9, 2017 to open the research station for the upcoming field season and to host a high school ecohydrology school course for students in the Dehcho region.
 The course was instructed by Bill, Ryan, and Alex MacLean, all from Wilfrid Laurier University.
 Students arrived the morning of March 12th and stayed in camp until March 18th.
 The students had many hands on-experiences including digging snow pits to measure snow properties, conducting snow surveys, measuring active layer properties such as depth of refreeze, performing chemical analysis on water from different sources, and conducting vegetation plots and measuring tree heights.
 The students also had time to analyze and discuss their data to understand how different land cover types accumulated snow.
 This was complemented by using unmanned aerial vehicles (i.e. drones) to map snow cover across the basin.
 The final day even included a Scotty Creek paddle hockey tournament!

 After the students left, Élise Devoie and Michael Braverman joined Bill and Ryan in camp to begin the 2017 field campaign.
 Michael modified his thermosyphon experiment and was successfully able to re-freeze the soil in a previously disturbed seismic line.
 He is continuing to work on improving his design.
 Bill, Élise, and Ryan completed the annual spring snow surveys to determine end of winter snow water equivalent.
 Other tasks included downloading station data and ensuring that the camp is functional for another field season.